 To open this tool, right-click on “My Computer” and click “Manage.”
 Alternatively, you can press the key “X” while holding down the Windows key.
 A menu will open, then click “Computer Management.”

 Step 2: Reset Windows 8 Password for the locked local administrator account.

 In Computer Management, click “Local Users and Groups” and select “Users.”
 Next, right-click on the local admin user account you wish to recover and then hit “Set Password” from the menu that pops up.

 Finally, enter your new desired password, and you would have successfully changed the password.
 To try it out, you can log out of the user account you are in with and attempt to log into the recovered admin account with the new password.

-If you are on a budget and do not mind to get your hands a little dirty, you can opt for this final method.
-Ophcrack is a free alternative that you can use for resetting user account passwords on Window 8 computers.
+If you are on a budget and do not mind getting your hands a little dirty, you can opt for this final method.
+Ophcrack is a free alternative that you can use for resetting user account passwords on Windows 8 computers.

 Key Features of Ophcrack:

 Ophcrack gives you options of either installing their software or going through a LiveCD route.
 The latter method is more straightforward than the first, and so that is the one we will treat in this guide.